Stellarium/stellarium/skycultures/balinese/description.md

 In written form, Balinese sky culture is preserved in lontar or leaves of Borassus flabellifer or palmyra which is dried and used as a material for manuscript and antique crafts.
 This sky culture is related to Balinese calendar, and this system is Palelintangan.
 Palelintangan is a set of 35 asterisms that has a deep connection between cosmic movement and human life.
 Basically, they rely their daily activities based on which palelintangan is appear in that time.
 They believe each lintang of palelintangan has their own cosmos power to handle their work.

 Palelintangan is formed by combining seven-day cycle (from Redite/Sunday to Saniscara/Saturday) and five-day cycle (from Umanis to Kliwon).
 Palelintangan adopted Nakṣatra system and combining with the earlier existing concept in Bali.
+From all 35-lintang, four of them could not be considered as constellation.
+They are lintang Laweyan, lintang Děpat, lintang Dupa and lintang Srengenge.

 ### Sky